-- The MacGyver episode "Cease Fire" has MacGuyver dispose of a bomb on a gondola.
+- The MacGyver episode "Cease Fire" has MacGyver dispose of a bomb on a gondola.

-- Mission: Impossible: In "The Tram" the IMF must infiltrate a Syndicate financial meeting — held at a mountain resort only accessible by aerial tramway — to discover the group's Swiss bank account number.
-Naturaly the eponymous tram features heavily in the action.
+- Mission: Impossible: In "The Tram", the IMF must infiltrate a Syndicate financial meeting — held at a mountain resort only accessible by aerial tramway — to discover the group's Swiss bank account number.
+Naturally the eponymous tram features heavily in the action.

 - In The Punisher video game, Grand Nixon Island has a gondola ride to a Boss Fight, while sniping bad guys along the way.
 Don't find all the snipers?
 They'll plug the machinery and you are going for a fall to the bottom of the valley.

-- In Wakfu season 2 episode 7, the heroes ride on a Clock Punk cable-car and are attacked by flying pirates above a sea strait.
+- In the Wakfu episode "Ambush", the heroes ride on a Clock Punk cable-car and are attacked by flying pirates above a sea strait.
 The fight scene is a bit more extensive than usual, since the gondola is the size of a house and armed with a cannon, and the pirates have magical flying steeds.